 Public Grievance Cell

 The Public Grievance Cell is under the overall control of Joint Director (Admn.II) who is the Nodal officer for Public Grievance.
 His contact address is:-

 Room No. 106 ‘B’ Wing,

 Besides the Manager/ Head of each Government of India Press is In-Charge of the Grievance redressal machinery at the unit/ press level.

-Website of Directorate of Printing i.e. http://dop.nic.in" target="_BLANK" title="External site that opens in a new window "/a> is updated regularly.
+Website of Directorate of Printing i.e. http://dop.nic.in is updated regularly.
 All information relating to Directorate and its subordinate Offices is available on the website in both Hindi and English language.
 Action to make the website GIGW compliant is in process.

 What We Do